 Contribute Articles, Tutorials, Press Releases and Tips to ProgrammableWeb

 Many of the articles found on ProgrammableWeb are authored by stakeholders in the API economy many of whom are members of the ProgrammableWeb community in some way.
-Take a look below for ways that you can contribute and send us a note at email@example.com.
+If you are such a stakeholder, please take a look below for ways that you can contribute (or read a much more comprehensive set of guidelines for contributed content) and send us a note at firstname.lastname@example.org.
+You do not have to be under contract to contribute articles of the following type:

 This is where someone from your company, based on their experience and expertise, writes a thought-provoking analysis that doesn't promote your company's agenda, products, or services.
 It may not mention your company or products/services by name (with the exception of where it is mentioned in the author's bio).
 Another requirement is that the article is not posted on other Web sites including your company's own blog.
 These articles will disclose that they are contributed content and do not represent the opinions or reporting of the PW editorial team.